Humans of Healthcare

 Listeners affected by the discussions on the podcasts are advised to visit the University of Leeds wellbeing and support area or GP for further support.
 Alternatively you can email our student support team firstname.lastname@example.org.

 Please be aware that ‘Humans of Healthcare’ is not a substitute for professional counselling support.
 ‘Humans of Healthcare’ may give information or guidance that could bring about positive change.

-If you would like to be a guest on the show, please submit bullet point key messages of your story to email@example.com.
+If you would like to be a guest on the show, please submit bullet point key messages of your story, and preference of either an interview or a solo reflective ramble to email@example.com.

 You can follow us on:

 Humans of Healthcare uses Soundcloud Unlimited Pro to host our podcasts.
 When we were deciding where to host recordings, we needed a platform that would send the audio tracks to podcast apps to be available publicly, provide us with usage stats, unlimited upload time and allow us to schedule releases.